cheungxiongwei/SystemProxy/ReadMe.md

-# SystemProxyConfig
+# SystemProxy

-`SystemProxyConfig` is a Windows system proxy configuration utility that allows you to set system proxy settings programmatically.
+`SystemProxy` is a Windows system proxy configuration utility that allows you to set system proxy settings programmatically.
 It can be used in tools like v2ray, trojan-go, and other similar tools that require setting the `System IE proxy`.